PunchThrough/styleguide/objective-c.md

 * `NSString`, `NSDictionary`, `NSArray`, and `NSNumber` literals should be used whenever creating immutable instances of those objects.
 Pay special attention to prevent `nil` values from being passed into `NSArray` and `NSDictionary` literals, as this will cause a crash.
 * Spaces belong between the braces of array and dictionary literals and their contents; between each member of the collection; and between keys, colons, and values of a dictionary literal.
-* Spaces belong between the braces of a subscripted array when the index is a variable.
+* Spaces belong between the braces of a subscripted array and the index when the index is a variable.
 * Long or complex array and dictionary literals may be broken into several lines.

     ```objc